 The LightsOut Detector was developed by Jeffery White of Bed Bug Central, a leading bed bug entomologist.

-Unlike most interceptors and passive traps, no additive oils or powders are used or need.
+Unlike most interceptors and passive traps, LightsOut doesn’t use any oils or powders.

-ABS plastic is stronger and more break resistant than what most traps are made of.
+ABS plastic is stronger and more break resistant than the regular plastic used in most traps.